Bayesian experimental design without posterior calculations: an adversarial approach: Optimisation

 A simple update rule for GDA, which we will refer to as the \emph{default} update rule, is $z_{t+1} = z_t + \alpha_{z,t} g_{z,t}$ (for $z \in \{ x,y \}$), given predefined learning rate sequences $\alpha_{x,t}, \alpha_{y,t}$.
 Stochastic approximation theory \citep[see e.g.][]{Kushner:2003} suggests using learning rates such that $\sum_{t=1}^\infty \alpha_{z,t} = \infty$, $\sum_{t=1}^\infty \alpha_{z,t}^2 < \infty$ (for $z \in \{x,y\}$).
 This ensures that SGD using this update rule and unbiased gradient estimates converges to a local minimum, under appropriate regularity conditions.

 More sophisticated update rules have been developed, effectively tuning the learning rates adaptively and using different learning rates for each component of the $x$ and $y$ vectors.
 We use the popular Adam update rule \citep{Kingma:2015}.
 (We use the default Adam tuning parameters, which typically produce good empirical performance but not asymptotic convergence.
-Convergence guarantees are possible by setting some parameters to decay: see \citealp{Kingma:2015})
+Convergence guarantees are possible by setting some parameters to decay: see \citealp{Kingma:2015}.)

-Convergence of GDA under any learning rule is more complicated than SGD, and is an area of active research.
+Convergence of GDA under any update rule is more complicated than SGD, and is an area of active research.
 One issue is that the dynamics can produce limit cycles as well as limit points.
 Algorithms to avoid this have been suggested, including a \emph{two time-scale update rule} \citep{Borkar:1997, Heusel:2017} in which $\lim_{t \to \infty} \alpha_{y,t} / \alpha_{x,t} = \infty$ (or a similar condition under the Adam learning rule.)
 Another issue is to characterise the limit points of GDA as an appropriate local generalisation of minimax solutions \citep{Heusel:2017, Jin:2019, Lin:2019}.

 However, for our experimental design application, we find empirically that standard GDA methods with the Adam update rule suffice to produce sensible designs.
-Therefore we recommend using GDA with this update rule, and checking for convergence using diagnostics, multiple runs from different initial values, and post-processing (all detailed later in this section).
+Therefore we recommend using GDA with this update rule, and checking for convergence using diagnostics, multiple runs from different initial values, and post-processing.
+Details of these are contained in the following subsections.